Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 \subsubsection{\zcy{Applying Grad-ECLIP to explain CNN-based CLIP}}

 Although the methodology in \S\ref{sec:grad-eclip} for Grad-ECLIP is derived from CLIP with Transformer architecture, here we show that our method is also applicable to CNN-based CLIP by using the attention layer in the final attention pooling.
 Figure~\ref{fig:vis_cnn} shows the visual explanation results for ResNet50-CLIP using Grad-ECLIP, and compared to other explanation methods that are compatible with CNN-based CLIP, including Grad-CAM, CLIPSurgery, and RISE.
-From the examples, our Grad-ECLIP is able to generate clear and reasonable text-specific heat maps for interpreting CNN-based CLIP.
-In contrast to our method, Grad-CAM can produce similar highlight on the explained objects, but its heat map is more noisy in the background.
+From the examples, our Grad-ECLIP is able to generate text-specific heat maps \red{with less noise} for interpreting CNN-based CLIP.
+In contrast to our method, Grad-CAM can produce similar highlights on the explained objects, but its heat map is noisier in the background.
 Similar to its performance on ViT-based CLIP, CLIPSurgery generates rougher heat maps, which tend to put high values on a coarse region of the object.
-Meanwhile, RISE fails to explain CLIP model.
+Meanwhile, RISE fails to explain the CLIP model.